proquest/PME/README.md

 ## Setting up the PME Tester

 The PME test harness allows you to run and test PME without connecting to Flow.
 It consists of the files tester.js and TesterBookmark.js in the PME Git repository.
+You will also need PME.js as well as any site-specific extractor files (located in the /extractors/ subdirectory) that you plan to work with.

-Place the PME files inside a /PME/ directory.
+Place the PME files inside a /PME/ directory in your development environment.
 Any extractor files should be inside the /PME/extractors/ subdirectory.

 Set up PME as a site on your localhost via IIS or other server manager.
+The bookmark script expects the server to be localhost/PME.
+If you use a different base directory, make sure you change the setting of the SRV variable in the bookmark script.

 When your localhost is set up, open the file TesterBookmark.js in a text editor.

 	1. Copy the line of JavaScript code found in the comments under ////bookmark////.
-(This code is duplicated above the comment and broken up with whitespace for reference.)
+(This line of code is duplicated above the comment and broken up with whitespace for reference.)
 	2. Open your browser of choice.
 	3. Create a new bookmark, and paste that line of JavaScript code into the "Location" or "URL" field.
 	4. Save the bookmark.
 If your bookmarks toolbar is not already visible, make it visible now.

-This bookmarklet allows you to run and test PME without connecting to Flow.
-Clicking the bookmarklet will call PME, which will detect whether a scraper exists for the current website.
+Now that your dev environment is set up, clicking the bookmarklet will call PME.
+To test it, go to http://scholar.google.com , run a search, click your PME tester bookmark, and wait for results to appear.

+When you activate the PME tester, a light blue field will appear at the top of the current web document where you will see two reload buttons, status messages, and scrape results.

+	--- The tester will first check to see if a scraper exists for the current website.
+If there isn't one, you'll see a message stating "This page is not supported yet".
-If a scraper exists, PME will call it and the tester script will output the results of the scrape directly in the browser window.
+	--- If a scraper exists, PME will display the "Wait" status message while it calls the scraper and retrieves reference metadata from the current website.
+The results of the scrape will appear at the top of the browser window.
-If no scraper exists for the site, the tester will output an error message.

-The tester iterates through the PME results object and displays the data from each reference as a list of keys and values.
-It will display all results by default.
+The scrape results will tell you the number of references found and display the metadata for each reference as a list of keys and values
+(e.g. "creators", "title", "publicationTitle", "volume", "url", etc.).
+You can use the two reload buttons to show only the first reference or reload all references.

 # AGPL v3 License